anuket-project/anuket-specifications/doc/ref_cert/RC1/chapters/chapter01.md

 This chapter includes process flow, logistics, and requirements which must be satisfied to ensure Network Function Virtualisation Infrastructure (NFVI) meets the design, feature, and capability expectations of RM and RA.
 Upstream projects will define features/capabilities, test scenarios, and test cases which will be used to augment OVP test harnesses for infrastructure verification purposes.
 Existing processes, communication mediums, and related technologies will be utilized where feasible.
 Ultimately, test results of certified NFVI+VNF will reduce the amount of time and cost it takes each operator to on-board and maintain vendor provided VNFs.

 **Objective**<br>
-Perform NFVI+VNF Verification and Validations using CNTT reference architecture, leveraging the existing OPNFV and CVC Intake and Validation Process to onboard and validate new test projects for NFVI compliance.
+Perform NFVI+VNF Verification and Validations using Anuket reference architecture, leveraging the existing Anuket and CVC Intake and Validation Process to onboard and validate new test projects for NFVI compliance.
 Upstream projects will define features/capabilities, test scenarios, and test cases to augment existing OVP test harnesses to be executed via the OVP Ecosystem.

 **Test Methodology**
 - Verification test to make sure if the OpenStack services have been deployed and configured correctly